frequency-chain/docs/pages/glossary.md

 ## Account ID

-Account ID — a string that both identifies the Token Account and represents the Public Key used to link the User’s Token Account with their MSA.
+Account ID — a string that can identify the Token Account or the Public Key used to control an MSA.

 ## Actor